fpco/haskell.fpcomplete.com/content/tutorials/exceptions.md

 it, this is at the core of the exception handling mechanism in Haskell.

-We can also create hiearchies of exceptions.
+We can also create hierarchies of exceptions.
 In my experience, these aren't actually used that often (outside of async exceptions, which we'll get to in a bit).